Kale White Bean and Sausage Soup

 Step#4: Add the Kale

-Strip the leaves of the stalk and give it a rough chop.
-The stalk or “spine” of the kale leaf is really fibrous and tough to eat so you’ll want to strip that away.
+Strip the leaves of the stalk and give them a rough chop.
+The stalk or “spine” of the kale leaf is really fibrous and tough to eat, so you’ll want to remove it.

 stripping kale leaves from its stalks